How to Make Halloween Ghost Lights For Your Front Porch

 - String of white lights

-- Black felt (or use black duck tape cut into the shape of eyes and a mouth–great tip from the comments section below!)
+- Black felt (or use black duck tape cut into the shape of eyes and a mouth, or even a black permanent marker)

 - Scissors